Apply for current vacancies

 Please click 'apply now' (at the bottom of the job posting) to complete your application electronically, submitting your CV and a supporting statement.

-Review the Recruitment Pack which contains the job description and person specification, and write your supporting statement so that this is ready to be uploaded when you reach the relevant stage in your online application.
+Review the job description and person specification, and write your supporting statement so that this is ready to be uploaded when you reach the relevant stage in your online application.
 Remove any personal details from your CV and save this version ready to be uploaded.

 Breckland Council is an equal opportunities employer.
 We welcome applications from all sections of the community.
 We encourage diversity and ensure that all stages of our recruitment process are fair and effective, ensuring a consistently high quality workforce.